bigldrivingschool/bigl-site/content/instructors.md

 +++
-description = "Our licensed driving instructors are ready to offer you a range of driving lesson options in North Shore Auckland.
-We help to lift the standard of safe driving skills." keywords = ["driving instructor", "driving lesson", "North Shore", "Auckland", "driving skills"] title = "Licensed Driving Instructor North Shore Auckland | Big L Driving School" type = "page"
+description = "Our licensed driving instructors are ready to offer you a range of driving lesson options in Hibiscus Coast Auckland.
+We help to lift the standard of safe driving skills." keywords = ["driving instructor", "driving lesson", "Silverdale", "Hibiscus Coast", "Auckland", "driving skills"] title = "Licensed Driving Instructor Hibiscus Coast Auckland | Big L Driving School" type = "page"

 +++

 ## About Big L Driving School

 My name is Pravin Kalyan also known as PK and I am NZTA qualified and hold dual qualification of Driving Instructor and Driver Testing Officer.